Bulgarian mafia: Contract killings

-Since the fall of communism in 1989, there have been more than 150 high rank heads mafia-style contract killings in Bulgaria, frequently perpetrated in the centre of the capital, Sofia, in broad daylight.
+Since the fall of communism in 1989, there have been more than 250 high rank heads mafia-style contract killings in Bulgaria, frequently perpetrated in the centre of the capital, Sofia, in broad daylight.
 There has been at most 1 conviction in these cases to date, though sources differ.
 This is frequently blamed on the alleged widespread corruption at all levels of the Bulgarian judicial system including the Prosecutor's Office.

-The cost of contract killings carried out by highly professional snipers has been estimated at £5,000-£50,000 The more important the more expensive one worth.
+The cost of contract killings carried out by highly professional snipers has been estimated at £5,000-£500,000.
+The more important one's worth's considered, the more expensive the contract.

 Some of the most prominent assassination targets of recent years (in chronological order):